Red Deer Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.2% in April 2025, down 0.1 percentage points from March.
-Compared to April last year (5.8%), the rate has increased by 0.4 percentage points.
+The unemployment rate was 7.1% in August 2025, up 1.1 percentage points from July.
+Compared to August last year (6.8%), the rate has increased by 0.3 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (-0.28) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The strong correlation (0.82) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
+This suggests that local employment closely follows regional trends.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (0.11) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a strong correlation (0.75) between regional and local levels.
+This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.

 Unemployment Rate: Regional vs Local Patterns